ryan-mcclue/musings/consumption.md

 ## Jumping Robot
 Rubber can store tremendous amounts of elastic energy (also why used for tires as can be deformed) Carbon fibre high strength-to-weight ratio (graphene best)

+# Sun 04 Nov 2023
+Analog computers such as the antikythera mechanism can use gears, with each tooth representing a value (often mechanical devices) to measure orbits.
+Also tides
+Analog errors are easy to occur and can multiply, also as models of the real world, not general purpose.
+So, digital more noise-resilient and easily made as same components

+Multiplying 32bit numbers may require hundreds of transistors.
+Analog could just add two currents and apply resistor easily.
+So, in come cases, analog better